Experienced Uber and Lyft Lawyers in Atlanta and Savannah

 Who is liable in Uber and Lyft accidents?

 Governor Nathan Deal signed legislation in 2016 to regulate Uber and Lyft in Georgia.
-The bill requires drivers to maintain insurance coverage of up to $1,000,000 from the moment a driver accepts a ride request to the time a ride ends.
+The bill requires drivers to maintain insurance coverage of $1,000,000 from the moment a driver accepts a ride request to the time a ride ends.
 It also requires a minimum $300,000 coverage for bodily injury or death and $50,000 for property damage whenever a driver is logged into the company’s system but not carrying passengers.

 An overview of Uber and Lyft’s insurance policies